 Protection Under Chapter 13

-Collection of these support obligations can be funneled through chapter 13 both making a record of payment while protecting you from levies or other collection efforts.
-Arrears can be paid over a period of up to sixty month and longer by consent.
+Collection of these support obligations can be funneled through Chapter 13, both making a record of payment while protecting you from levies or other collection efforts.
+Arrears can be paid over a period of up to 60 months and longer by consent.
 We can shape a plan that both protects you and accomplishes your goal to care for your children and meet your support obligations.

 Protecting Your License